Ducks' Patrick Eaves diagnosed with nervous-system disorder

 Anaheim Ducks forward Patrick Eaves has been diagnosed with Guillain-Barre syndrome, and his hockey career is on hold while he recovers.

+Eaves is still hospitalized in Newport Beach, California, but his condition has stabilized.

+"I'm on the road to recovery," Eaves said in a statement issued by the Ducks.
+"I've received tremendous amount of support over the last few days, most importantly from my family, friends and teammates.
+I'm determined to fully overcome this and return to the ice as soon as possible."

 Guillain-Barre syndrome is a rare disorder in which a patient's immune system attacks the nervous system, sometimes resulting in death.
-Eaves' condition stabilized after his stint in the ICU.
+Eaves' condition was diagnosed early, an important factor in successful treatment.

-In a statement, Eaves thanked his doctors for quickly diagnosing his disorder.
-He is determined to return to the ice.
+Eaves thanked two specialists — Dr. Robert Watkins Sr. and Dr. Danny Benmoshe — for quickly discovering the disorder last week.
+Ducks general manager Bob Murray also praised the doctors.

+"Our sole focus at this time is on Patrick's general health and well-being," Murray said.
+"What defines Patrick Eaves is his strength of character, and that will serve him well in his recovery."

 Below are statements from Patrick and #NHLDucks Executive Vice President/General Manager Bob Murray. pic.twitter.com/cR6XRisBU2—